-When the DAI shoe is connected, the instrument will automatically switch to a combination of a DAI program and the microphone input of the instrument.
+When the DAI shoe is connected, the instrument will automatically switch to a combination of a DAI programme and the microphone input of the instrument.

-If you would like the DAI program alone, you can switch to the next program by using the program switch button.
+If you would like the DAI programme alone, you can switch to the next programme by using the programme switch button.

-Two new programs will automatically place themselves after the standard programs, which have been programmed into your hearing instrument by your Hearing Care Professional.
+As long as the DAI shoe is connected to the instrument two programs will automatically be added after the standard programs, which have been program-med into your hearing instrument by your Hearing Care Professional.